vacp2p/rfc/content/docs/rfcs/51/README.md

 Hot spots occur (similar to DHTs), when a specific mesh network (shard) becomes responsible for (several) large multicast groups (content topics).
 The opposite problem occurs when a mesh only carries multicast groups with very few participants: this might cause bad connectivity within the mesh.

-None of the proposed autsharding methods can solve this problem.
+The current autosharding methods cannot solve this problem.

 A new version of autosharding based on network traffic mesurements could be designed to migrate content topics from shards to shards but would require further research and development.